PyranoTheDev/PyranoTheDev/README.md

 ### Activities

-- Participated in Global Game Jam and in class game jams.
+- Participated in Global Game Jam.
-- Modding custom songs into Metal Hellsinger.
+- Modded custom songs into Metal Hellsinger.
-- Make Doom maps in GZDoom using Ultimate Doom Builder and Slade.
+- Made Doom maps in GZDoom using Ultimate Doom Builder and Slade.
-- Joined the Student Leadership Team in class.
+- Joined the Student Leadership Team during my time at the Academy of Interactive Entertainment.

 <!--
 **PyranoTheDev/PyranoTheDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.